8 Tips to Build Your Photography Facebook Page

 5. Use Your Call to Action

 If you want someone to like a post, ask them to.
-Don’t be spammy about it but crafty CTAs like “Like if you ___” are very useful in getting that engagement up.
+Don’t be spammy about it but a crafty CTA similar to this “Like if you _______” is very useful in getting that engagement up.

 6. Know How Often to Post

-Statistics have shown that there is benefit to knowing how often to post.
-In general, 2-5 times a day is good but for some fanpages, 5 times will be way too frequent.
+Statistics have shown that there is a benefit to knowing how often to post.
+In general, 2-5 times a day is good but for some fan pages, 5 times will be way too frequent.

 7. Try Out Facebook Ads

-There are different types of ads that you can use for different purposes.
-Take some time to learn more about Facebook ads and how they might help you to boost your page and maintain your page over time.
+There are different types of ads that you can use for different purposes, so take some time to learn more about Facebook ads and how they might help you boost and maintain your page over time.